New contract is up to Vettel, says Ferrari boss

-SPIELBERG, Austria Ferrari have told Sebastian Vettel he just has to sign on the dotted line to stay with the Formula One glamor team next season.
+SPIELBERG, Austria (Reuters) - Ferrari have told Sebastian Vettel he just has to sign on the dotted line to stay with the Formula One glamor team next season.

 The championship leader is out of contract at the end of the year but Ferrari chairman Sergio Marchionne set out his team's position at the Austrian Grand Prix.